Ensono/amido.github.io/docs/nx/nx_monorepo.md

 You can scaffold a brand-new Stacks and Nx workspace using the **@ensono-stacks/create-stacks-workspace** package.

 This approach is ideal if you want to use Stacks to build your frontend web applications but already have an existing infrastructure set up without Stacks as it's not mandatory to provide any infrastructure details.
+However, it is still possible to use Option 2 for infrastructure and deployment through passing the required CLI arguments!

 Follow the interactive questions with the below command to get started: